openMetaAnalysis/Supraventricular-tachycardia-treatment-with-vagal-maneuvers/files/searching/evidence-search.md

 # Evidence search
 (under construction)
 ## Inclusion criteria
-Randomized trials of [disease] that compare [intervention] to placebo.
+Randomized trials of Supraventricular Tachycardia that compare Modified Valsalva Maneuver to all other methods.

 ## Reconciliation tables
 (under construction)